At a glance…

 Weather and climate: Peru, unlike other equatorial countries, does not have an exclusively tropical climate; the influence of the Andes and the Humboldt Current causes great climatic diversity within the country.
 The coast has moderate temperatures, low precipitation, and high humidity, except for its warmer, wetter northern reaches.
 In the sierra, rain is frequent during summer, and temperature and humidity diminish with altitude up to the frozen peaks of the Andes.
 The selva is characterised by heavy rainfall and high temperatures, except for its southernmost part, which has cold winters and seasonal rainfall.

-Volunteers need to be 18 years or over to participate, unless volunteering with a parent or guardian.
+Volunteers who are under 18 years old will be required to provide IVHQ with parental consent and two character reference letters in order to participate on the program, and may be asked to provide additional documentation to the local team.
 All volunteers are required to have adequate volunteer travel insurance and provide a criminal background check to IVHQ’s local team on arrival in Lima.
 Additional requirements apply for Medical volunteers, please read the project description below.

 Fluency in Spanish is not a prerequisite for the IVHQ Peru - Lima volunteer program, however on certain projects, such as Teaching English and Medical, volunteer work will be restricted with limited language ability.
 We recommend that volunteers take advantage of the very affordable language lessons offered exclusively to IVHQ volunteers by our partner staff in Lima.
 Past volunteers feel that taking these lessons help immensely with day-to-day volunteer work and communicating with local people.
 Volunteers interested in taking Spanish lessons can arrange these directly with the local staff once in Lima.
 Below is an outline of the various Spanish requirements for each placement: